 In any case, here are the instructions for local and administrator account setup.

-- Select, “I don't have this person's sign-in information,” and then “Add a user without a Microsoft account”
+- Click “Add a user without a Microsoft account”

 Now, if your account (or your spouse’s) is already a local user account, you can easily change it to an administrator account.